masslbs/network-schema/README.md

 SPDX-License-Identifier: MIT
 -->

-# masslbs networks schema
+# masslbs Network Schema

 This repository specifies the structure and content of the communication between _Relays_ and their _Clients_.
 It assumes familiarity with the general architecture of the mass market system and the [smart contracts](https://github.com/masslbs/contracts) it uses.

-On an abstract level, the _Relays_ build an [Append-Only Log](https://en.wikipedia.org/wiki/Append-only) per registered _Store_.
+On an abstract level, the _Relays_ build an [Append-Only Log](https://en.wikipedia.org/wiki/Append-only) per registered _Shop_.
 These logs are accessible via a Request/Response scheme.
 The _Clients_ cryptographically sign _Events_ and write them to the _Relay_.
-A _Relay_ keeps track of which _Events_ were send and received from which _Client_ and thus is able to push _Events_ to _Clients_ that haven't written them such that all _Clients_ can build the same state of a _Store_ eventually.
+A _Relay_ keeps track of which _Events_ were sent and received from which _Client_ and thus is able to push _Events_ to _Clients_ that haven't written them such that all _Clients_ can build the same state of a _Shop_ eventually.

 For a detailed description of each message see comments in the individual `.proto` files and the `CHANGELOG.md`.